remicknsisi/diva-diaries-3.0/README.md

 I built this app to continue to sharpen my API-building skills.
 In doing so, I wanted to try to learn and implement a new concept.
 This time, I taught myself Redux and I used it to manage state in my frontend to keep track of changes based on user interaction as well as persist session information as a queen navigates around the app.

 I have a few ideas on how I would like to expand upon this project, and some I've already begun to pursue.
 Like Instagram, I would like to add in a DM model and a Following Model to my backend.
-This way, I can manipulate the relationships between users and display new information in ineeresting new ways.
+This way, I can manipulate the relationships between users and display new information in interesting new ways.
+With a Following model, I could more closely emulate Instagram by only displaying content from queens that the current user follows.
 Eventually, I might also look into building out a Discover page possibly tied to an external API.

 Thanks again for checking out DivaDiaries, I hope you like it!